 You will need to contact the registrar.
 If the shares were held in joint names they will automatically be transferred into the name of the surviving shareholder.
 Where the shares were held under one name, these may be transferred to another name.
 The registrars will inform you of any documentation that may be required.

 My SThree share certificate has been lost or stolen - what should I do?

 If you lose your share certificate, or it has been stolen, you should inform Link immediately (Tel: +44 (0) 208 639 3399).
 A record of the lost share certificate will be made to prevent it being used and a letter of indemnity will be sent to you to sign. .

 This is to protect SThree from the possible misuse of your certificate while it is not in your possession.
 A replacement share certificate will then be sent to you.
 There is a charge for this service, so we advise you to keep your share certificate in a safe and secure place.

 How do I transfer my SThree shares?

 You may decide to transfer some or all of your shares to someone else (your partner, for example, or another member of your family).
 To do this, you will need to complete a share transfer form.
 The form should be fully completed and returned with your share certificate(s) (representing at least the number of shares being transferred).
-Capita will then process the transfer and issue a balance share certificate to you if applicable.
+Link will then process the transfer and issue a balance share certificate to you if applicable.